28 Jan Molohiya – a traditional cypriot dish

 2 tbsp olive oil plus more for frying

-Fry your meat in some olive oil until lightly brown, add your onions and cook until softened.
+- Fry your meat in 1 tbsp olive oil until lightly brown, add your onions and cook until softened.
 (If you’re not using meat then just fry the onions and follow the recipe as stated).

 Tip: The Molohiya can also be chilled and eaten the next day when the flavours have fully developed.
 It can also be frozen and defrosted when needed.